nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add an applicant with provided information.
-2. AddressBook adds the applicant to the storage.
+2. RecruitIn adds the applicant to the storage.

     Use case ends.

 **Extensions**

 * 1a.
 The input format is invalid.
     * 1a1.
-AddressBook shows an error message.
+RecruitIn shows an error message.

       Use case resumes at step 1.